EquesLunlumo/alien.js/README.md

 npm start
 ```

-Then open [http://localhost:8080/](http://localhost:8080/) to see the alien.js.org home page.
+Then open [http://localhost:8080/](http://localhost:8080/).
 The `npm start` script runs `npm run dev`, so you can start experimenting with the code right away! :)

 ### Updating